vdchoi/theratcave.github.io/_pages/support-us.md

 ##### Join our Team #####

 We are looking for additional staff to support our bold 2021 plans!
-If you have interest in joining our growing team, please reach out to Seb.
+If you have interest in joining our growing team, please reach out to Seb (seb#1285).

 ***
 ##### Incoming in 2021 #####